Skip to page content

 Privacy Impact Analysis

-The LCMS is required to maintain the paper record for the interval indicated by the Archivist of the United States.
-The paper files are maintained in a secure location within the DLHWC offices.
-Once the file is eligible to be shipped to the Federal Records Center, it is sent via tracked packages which are labeled appropriately.
+ASP is required to maintain the paper record for the interval indicated by the Archivist of the United States.
+The paper files are maintained in secure file areas within the DCMWC offices.
+Once the file is eligible to be shipped to the FRC, it is sent via tracked packages which are labeled appropriately.
+The electronic records are secured with numerous security controls.
+Electronic data sent to NARA is encrypted and is also sent via tracked packages which are labeled appropriately.

 Internal Sharing and Disclosure